 If the hiring proposal is a lateral transfer, demotion or promotion, consider how the employee’s potential salary allocation rate may impact the offer being requested.
 If it is in the interest of the department and the candidate, the manager may want to consider submitting the hiring proposal after the salary allocation.
 Workforce Management can help you evaluate your options.

-If a hiring proposal is submitted to Workforce Management before October 28, it will be processed based on the equity grid in effect at that time.
+If a hiring proposal is submitted to Workforce Management before November 20, it will be processed based on the equity grid in effect at that time.
 Offers will not be re-evaluated after the salary allocation and will stand as the official offer for the position once approved by HR.
-The salary increase will not be applied.
+The salary increase will not be applied to offer.

-If a hiring proposal has been approved and the candidate has accepted the offer but is not scheduled to start until October 28 or later, the approved offer is the official rate upon start date and will not be re-evaluated based on the salary allocation.
+If a hiring proposal has been approved and the candidate has accepted the offer but is not scheduled to start until November 20 or later, the approved offer is the official rate upon start date and will not be re-evaluated based on the salary allocation received.

 5) What about employees who transfer between UK and UK HealthCare?

 Employees who transfer from the University scale to the UK HealthCare scale after July 1, 2022, may be eligible for a salary increase from UK HealthCare.
 Transfer employees must be clear of any documented performance issue in FY22.
 Employees who transferred from the UK HealthCare scale to the University scale by June 30, 2022, should have received a July 1 University allocation.
 They do not quality for this November increase.

 6) Is there any impact on hiring proposals underway for employees who are not currently in regular positions?

 If the candidate is not currently in a regular position, their current salary will not be impacted by the salary increase.
 However, their offer may be impacted depending upon how the equity grid may change following the salary allocation.
 Consult with Workforce Management to determine if there is a change.

 7) What if I failed to submit the name of an employee who should be excluded due to documented performance issues at the level of probation in FY22?